dvingerh/PyInstaLive/README.md

 Make sure all tools are accessible via command line (added to your PATH if on Windows, use Google).

-**Tip** — If you use the Windows executable you can add that to your PATH as well.
-The easiest way is by copying it to the Windows installation folder.

 #### Installing

-###### Note
 If you run Windows you can also try out the Windows build available [here](https://github.com/notcammy/PyInstaLive/releases).
 In case it doesn't work or you just prefer building PyInstaLive from source follow the instructions below.

+*Tip — If you use the Windows executable you can add that to your PATH as well.
+The easiest way is by copying it to the Windows installation folder.*

 Run the following command in Command Prompt (might need to be run as administrator on Windows) or a terminal:
 ```bash